SFH008/sendit/README.md

 # REV C Todo

+* switch to MT3608B for 24v boost converter
-* add headers for spare pins?
+* add headers for spare pins
   * qwiic for sure
   * 4-5 more pins?
 * double check schematic work